lina2360/HiSeqGan/README.md

 ### Prerequisites
 Please download this repository and put the data in `./raw/data` folder.

-### Step 1 : Running unsupervised clustering with GHSOM  to transform data from high-dimensional data into hierarchical symbolic labels
+### Step 1 : Adbtraction: Abstracting High Dimensional Data with Symbolic Labels using unsupervised clustering GHSOM

 - Execute the following command to transform data from high-dimensional data into hierarchical data, and label each cluster according to its position in each layer.
 Then generate cluster seqence base on `$index` and `$date_column`.
   - __tau1__ : Which represents the same-layer SOM map similarity.
   - __tau2__ : The depth of the GHSOM structure.